 - Make sure you restore data for the components that exist on the machine. - Do not restore file backups from a machine with one operating system/platform to a machine with a different operating system/platform.

-See the Backup and Restore FAQ (version 8.3 or version 8.2) for full instructions for backing up and restoring web, data, and email protection solutions.
+See the Backup and Restore FAQ for full instructions for backing up and restoring web, data, and email protection solutions.

 What is my subscription level and what happens if it's exceeded?